 Lock journal entries after

 The timeframe in which a journal entry is locked after creation can be customised here.
 By default, Journal entries are locked after five days.

-Within this period, only the author or a Team Leader for the Service and Site this Journal entry has been created for have access to, including the ability to edit the Journal.
+Within this period, only the Author of the Journal or a Team Leader for the Service and Site this Journal entry has been created for have access to, including the ability to edit the Journal.

 Journal entries can be locked after a minimum of one day (the day following the entry) or any day timeframe greater than this.

 N.B.
 This is an optional setting and is under review for removal in the future.

 When an organisation has the 'Include Journal Actions In Incomplete Client Review' setting activated on the Journals tab in System Preferences:

 It means that when 'Journal Actions' have been set as Mandatory for a specific Journal Type e.g. Complaints: